Extraction of ground-state nuclear deformations from ultra-relativistic heavy-ion collisions: Nuclear structure physics context: Symmetries: breaking and restoration

 So, how then can one measure the shape of a spontaneously symmetry-broken state of $^{238}$U or $^{20}$Ne?
 One cannot.
 The reason is simple: such a stationary state does not exist in nature and, therefore, is unavailable for experimentation.
 In quantum mechanical modeling, the deformed symmetry-broken state is a wave packet, a coherent superposition of states with different angular momenta.
 A possible experimental situation where such a state might briefly appear is in a heavy-ion fusion-evaporation reaction, where two ions fuse and rotate together at very high angular momentum.
 However, immediately after the first de-excitation photon is detected in a $\gamma$-ray detector, the wave packet collapses into a high-angular-momentum eigenstate, which then emits a series of $E2$ photons and rapidly relaxes to the $0^+$ ground state.
 In conclusion, the broken-symmetry states are not the ones examined in the UHIC experiments.

 At this point, we are ready to discuss what is measured in the UHIC experiments.
-The key point is that one does not measure nuclear moments in these events.
+The key point is that one does not measure one-body nuclear moments in these events.
 Instead, through event reconstruction, the positions of individual nucleons are identified based on measurements of outgoing particles.
 Multiple identical collisions then provide access to different quantum probability distributions.
-In short, every UHIC takes a snapshot of the spatial positions of the nucleons, not a snapshot of nuclear rotations or vibrations~\cite{Jia2022}.
+In short, every UHIC takes a snapshot of the spatial positions of the nucleons, not a snapshot of nuclear rotations or vibrations.
 In analogy, this can be related to Coulomb explosion experiments, which yield geometrical images of individual molecules \cite{Vager1989,Miller2022}.

 Any measurement of the probability distribution to find one nucleon at any given position in space maps the (exact) one-body density of the nucleus.
 It is equal to the modulus squared of the (exact) many-body wave function, which depends on the coordinates of $A$ particles, integrated over $A-1$ coordinates.
 The one-body density of any 0$^+$ state is spherical.
 To determine the shape, one must use the concept of conditional probability~\cite {Romanovsky2006}, that is, the probability of finding one nucleon at a specific position in space under the condition that another nucleon occupies another position in space.
 Such a conditional probability is related to the (exact) two-body density (the integral of the exact wave function's modulus squared over $A-2$ coordinates).
 It has an axial shape because it must be symmetric to rotations about the line defining the position of the first point in question, and it can provide the density map in the plane spanned by the positions of both points.
 In this way, the axial shape of a 0$^+$ state can, in principle, be determined.
 Therefore, if the UHIC measurements can extract such conditional probabilities, the axial deformation can also be assessed in a 0$^+$ state.
+However, the one-body densities, as used in Refs.~\cite{Bally2022,Bally2023,Ryssens2023}, are insufficient for that purpose.